Paul Canoville: Reading

 Canoville was sold to Second Division Reading in August 1986 for £60,000.
 He saw the move as a fresh start away from the racist abuse he had received at Chelsea, and he was more respected at Reading due to his experience in the First Division.
 However, he ruptured his cruciate ligament in a clash with Sunderland's Dave Swindlehurst at Roker Park on 21 October and was ruled out for the rest of the 1986–87 season.
 After ten months of recovery he was fit enough to be included in manager Ian Branfoot's first team plans for the 1987–88 season.
 He scored in a 3–0 win against Oldham Athletic at Elm Park but his knee caused him to leave the game after 65 minutes.
 He went on to feature a total of eight times that season, including in a League Cup win over former club Chelsea at Stamford Bridge, but was never able to fully regain match fitness.
 In November 1987 his knee gave way again and Canoville announced his retirement from professional football.

+"...I hadn't set about arranging personal insurance until the day before the injury.
+Far too little, far too late.
+I was left with nothing to show for my professional football career, the victim of my own bad planning…"